-In early 2013, Brad O’Brien and his family were sent to plant Redeemer City Church in Baltimore.
+In February of 2014, Brad O’Brien and the team of Redeemer City Church merged with another church in the city of Baltimore to become Jesus Our Redeemer.
 Baltimore is a city that has a deep need for the gospel.
 Within 2 miles of their neighborhood (Riverside), 56% of the homes are led by single moms and 25% live below the poverty line.
 “We believe that the Gospel changes everything and want to invite you to join us in seeing it transform this great city.”

 Brandon Shields, his wife Emily, and their 4 kids moved from West Palm Beach, FL, to Indianapolis to plant Soma Church.
 Indianapolis is the 12th largest city in America.
 Over the last decade, Indy has experienced significant economic, cultural and population growth, but only 10-15% claim to be evangelical Christians.
 Soma Church is growing in the gospel and in numbers as they seek to proclaim the good news to Indianapolis.